Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Results

 Figure~\ref{fig:hz} plots the distribution of modelled surface temperatures (colourbar) as pie charts, for each $F_\mathrm{bol}-T_\mathrm{eff}$ combination in our grid of models.
 The conservative habitable zone is indicated by the green region \citep{kopparapu_habitable_2013}, and various solidification shorelines (dependent on $f_a$) by the dashed pink lines.
 As expected, our climate simulations (pie charts) yield smaller surface temperatures at lower instellations, yet very few scenarios correspond to potentially habitable conditions.

-Across all scenarios at $F_\mathrm{bol} = 1\mathrm{\,So}$, only 54 grid points have surface temperatures below the critical point of water (647~Kelvin).
-This is reflective of large atmosphere mass fractions which enable a strong greenhouse effect \citep{nicholls_redox_2024, krissansen_erosion_2024, boer_absence_2025}.
+Across all modelled scenarios, only 78 grid points have surface temperatures below the critical point of water (647~Kelvin).
+In the combined terrestrial-sized and super-Earth regime (panel a), the subset of 48 sub-critical scenarios all correspond to our lowest instellation flux of $F_\mathrm{bol} = 1\mathrm{\,So}$; larger instellations (i.e., $F_\mathrm{bol} \ge 10$\,So) yield super-critical surface temperatures.
+Just 30 scenarios have sub-critical surface temperatures in the sub-Neptune regime (panel b), which is reflective of large atmosphere mass fractions that induce a strong greenhouse effect \citep{pierrehumbert_hydrogen_2011, krissansen_erosion_2024, boer_absence_2025}.
+We identify no clear trend between surface supercriticality and stellar effective temperature; more simulations are necessary to robustly identify a trend from the statistics in this part of parameter space \citep{kopparapu_habitable_2017, wolf_constraints_2017}.
+The irradiation environment which yields the largest fraction of subcritical outcomes is $F_\mathrm{bol}=1$\,So and $T_\mathrm{eff}=4100$\,K -- a cooler photospheric temperature than the Sun \citep{kopparapu_habitable_2013, gueymard_suns_2004}.

 The sub-Neptune exoplanet K2-18\,b ($T_\mathrm{eff}=3457\,K$, $F_\mathrm{bol}=1.2\mathrm{\,So}$), indicated in Figure~\ref{fig:hz}b, has a substantial \ch{H2}-dominated atmosphere.
 The magma ocean scenario has been previously suggested for K2-18\,b, which would be consistent with the non-detections of \ch{NH3} in this planet's atmosphere \citep{shorttle_k218b_2024}.
-On the basis of our climate models, it is apparent from its corresponding pie chart that a sub-Neptune subjected to this irradiation environment will maintain surface temperatures beyond the critical point of water, which is incompatible with a surface ocean of liquid water.
-Many exoplanets residing within the habitable zone may host internal magma oceans, enabled by their substantial atmospheres, which can be identified through a unified inference of whole-planet structures (Section~\ref{sec:methods_infer}) and/or specific chemical markers \citep{shorttle_k218b_2024, nicholls_escape_2025, ortenzi_mantle_2020}.
+On the basis of our climate models, it is apparent from its corresponding pie chart that a sub-Neptune subjected to this irradiation environment can readily maintain surface temperatures beyond the critical point of water, which is incompatible with a surface ocean of liquid water.
+Many exoplanets residing within the habitable zone may also host deep magma oceans.
+For our scenarios proximate to the habitable zone, $F_\mathrm{bol}=1\mathrm{\,So}$ scenarios, with thinner $f_a=10^{-3.3}$ atmosphere mass fractions, only 0.6\% of cases have surface temperatures above their corresponding pressure-dependent \ch{MgSiO3} solidus temperature, implying solidified interiors, since their atmospheres do not induce sufficient greenhouse heating.
+However, for larger atmospheres $f_a=10^{-2.5}$, a 31.7\% of our scenarios do maintain deep magma oceans in the habitable zone, at $F_\mathrm{bol}=1.0\mathrm{\,So}$.
+Blanketing and greenhouse heating effects of these atmospheres -- dependent on their mass and composition -- acts in competition with the `overburden' pressure they apply to their interiors, which increases the solidus temperature \citep{Andrault_Solidusand_2011, wolf_equation_2018, breza_not_2025}.
+These outcomes can be identified through a unified inference of whole-planet structures (Section~\ref{sec:methods_infer}) with specific chemical markers, such as \ch{NH3} depletion \citep{ortenzi_mantle_2020,shorttle_k218b_2024, nicholls_escape_2025}.